Mispronunciation

-Treatment of pronunciation in dictionaries
+Pronunciation in dictionaries

 Early dictionaries, such as that by Samuel Johnson in England and later Noah Webster in the United States played a large role in making spelling more uniform.
 When dictionaries began to add pronunciation guides, they played a similar role there.
 At first, American dictionaries (at least) tended to avoid listing pronunciations that they considered non-standard, and thus they played a prescriptive role (the British tradition is far more descriptive).
 However, following the general trend in linguistics, American dictionaries are now becoming more descriptive while British dictionaries are becoming less so (with Australian ones remaining in between); this is the case in other respects as well as with pronunciation.
 For example, the pronunciation of the word nuclear as if it were spelled nucular is one that is frowned upon by some, but the pronunciation is listed in some dictionaries.
 However, to take this to mean that the pronunciation is considered either "correct" or "incorrect" is to misunderstand the role that these dictionaries are playing.
 They are simply reporting current usage.

 Pronunciation change

-The following are examples of processes by which pronunciation can change, together with explanations of why speakers view certain pronunciations to be "mispronunciations."
-It should be noticed that both formal and slang English can be mispronounced.
+The following are some of the processes by which pronunciation can change.

 Omission of phonemes

-There are many examples of words whose etymologies show them to have lost phonemes (consonant or vowel sounds) somewhere in their histories.
+Many words have lost phonemes (consonant or vowel sounds) somewhere in their histories.
+Sometimes, this changes the standard of pronunciation.
 For example, the silent k at the start of many words in the English language was originally pronounced.
-The word knight derives from the word cniht in Old English.
-Here, two consonant sounds have been lost: not only the c, but also the h were sounded, the latter being a voiceless fricative.
-Such changes have been happening throughout history, and few would seriously propose that we should reverse them all and pronounce knight as cniht.
-However, when the same thing happens in the present day, the simplified forms are widely labelled as "incorrect".
-For example, the word Antarctic is etymologically derived from the word Arctic ("ARK-tik"), and originally both cs were pronounced in the former word, as in the latter ("ant-ARK-tik").
-This is still the usual pronunciation of the word.
-However, some speakers omit the first c sound from Antarctic, resulting in a pronunciation ("ant-AR-tik"), of which some disapprove.
-The word Arctic itself has undergone a similar change, with a corresponding change in spelling; it is not unusual to see the word Artic ("AR-tik") in names of parks and populated areas.
+However, a word is mispronounced if a phoneme is omitted when it is not normally pronounced that way.
+For example, some speakers omit the first c sound from Antarctic, resulting in a pronunciation ("ant-AR-tik").